WE’VE ANNOUNCED ALL 20 WINNERS! CLICK ABOVE TO SEE IF YOU’RE A WINNER!

 JOE MARCHESE (Editor) joined The Second Disc shortly after its launch in early 2010, and has since penned daily news and reviews about classic music of all genres.
-He has contributed liner notes to reissues from a diverse array of artists, among them B.J.
+He has contributed liner notes to reissues from a diverse array of artists, among them Paul Williams, Lesley Gore, Dusty Springfield, B.J.
 Thomas, The 5th Dimension, Burt Bacharach, Perry Como, Peggy Lipton, Vikki Carr and Andy Williams, and has compiled releases for talents including Robert Goulet and Keith Allison of Paul Revere and the Raiders.
 In 2009, Joe began contributing theatre and music reviews to the print publication The Sondheim Review, and his work still appears with frequency in the magazine.
 In 2012, he joined the staff of The Digital Bits as a regular contributor writing about film and television on DVD and Blu-ray.
 Over the past two decades, Joe has also worked in a variety of capacities on and off Broadway as well as at some of the premier theatres in the U.S., including Lincoln Center Theater, George Street Playhouse, Paper Mill Playhouse, Long Wharf Theatre, and the York Theatre Company.
 He has felt privileged to work on productions alongside artists such as the late Jack Klugman, Eli Wallach, Arthur Laurents, Betty Comden and Adolph Green.
-In 2015, Joe teamed with Real Gone Music to form the Second Disc Records label.
-Celebrating the great songwriters, producers and artists who created the sound of American popular song, Second Disc Records kicks off in March 2015 with newly-curated collections co-produced by Joe from iconic vocalist Johnny Mathis and legendary producer Bob Crewe.
+In 2015, Joe formed the Second Disc Records label.
+Celebrating the great songwriters, producers and artists who created the sound of American popular song, Second Disc Records, in conjunction with Real Gone Music, has released newly-curated collections co-produced by Joe from iconic vocalist Johnny Mathis, legendary producer Bob Crewe, soul legend Wilson Pickett and others.
 Joe currently resides in the suburbs of New York City.

 You Might Also Like